alexkantas/SynchronizedButtonsGrid/readme.md

 :sparkles:Under Developmemt:sparkles:

-For BackEnd it will use Firebase and maybe more in future
+The project for BackEnd it will use Firebase and maybe more in future